qianglise/pykurs/content/pandas.rst

    filtered = df[df["bar"] == "A"]
    filtered

-But suppose we wish to do time series operations with the variables.
-A better representation would be where the ``columns`` are the unique variables and an ``index`` of dates identifies individual observations.
+But suppose we would like to represent the table in such a way that the ``columns`` are the unique variables from 'bar' and the ``index`` from 'foo'.
 To reshape the data into this form, we use the :meth:`DataFrame.pivot` method (also implemented as a top level function :func:`~pandas.pivot`):

 .. ipython:: python